floesche/neuView/LAYER_ANALYSIS_CONTAINER_RESTRUCTURE.md

 ## Migration Notes

 ### For Users
-- The Layer-Based ROI Analysis section now appears as 6 separate containers instead of one table
+- The Layer-Based ROI Analysis section now appears as 6 separate containers arranged in 3 rows instead of one table
+- Layout: Row 1 (LA + ME), Row 2 (LO + AME), Row 3 (LOP + Central Brain)
+- Some containers no longer show "Pre"/"Post" row labels (ME, AME, Central Brain) but a legend explains the row meanings
 - All the same data is available, just organized differently
 - No changes to underlying data analysis or calculations